RafaelDeJongh/WP-SEO-Image-Optimiser/README.md

 You can configure the plugin to copy the title to the ALT text, Description and Caption fields if you so desire.

-You can also process existing images in your site to make sure there are no empty ALT or Description fields that could be useful for Search Engine Optimisation (SEO)
+You can also process existing images in your site to make sure there are no empty ALT or Description fields that could be useful for Search Engine Optimization (SEO)

 ## Requirements